bnaucler/randomslide/README.md

 ## CLI tools
 There are a few CLI helper tools bundled with randomslide:
+`emailset` configures the SMTP settings (will be removed once better solution is deployed)
 `dbdump` dumps the database to console.
 Not recommended with large data sets.
 `batchimport` can import a UTF-8-encoded text file or image directory directly into the database.
 `imgclass` iterates through a directory and checks for classes and final dimensions of images.